rickrd/slush-vtex-starter/template/README.md

-# Make sure to follow these steps to configure your project:
+# Make sure to follow this guide to properly configure your project:

+## Setup

 1. npm install && bower install;
 2. upload the templates in the according store cms following these rules: